Tag: Letters

 Life on the Front Line

 Benito B. Arabe describes his experience on the front lines near Hill 010.
-He shares that the only thing on his mind was his mission to fight.
+He shares the only thing on his mind was his mission to fight.
 He recounts living conditions while on the front which include sleeping and eating in the bunkers near the front line.

 Benjamin Arriola (brother of Fernando Arriola)